Microsoft SQL Server Analysis Services

-- On the Impersonation Information page of the wizard, select Inherit and click Next.
+- On the Impersonation Information page of the wizard, select Inherit and then click Next.

 - Click Finish to create the new data source.
 The data source created is displayed under Data Sources in the Solution Explorer section.

-Once you have added the data source to the Analysis Service project, you then need to add a data source view for the project.
-A data source view is a set of relational data source that is the base of the cubes and dimensions you create in your project.
+Once you have added the data source to the Analysis Services project, you then need to add a data source view for the project.
+A data source view is a set of relational data sources that is the base of the cubes and dimensions you create in your project.
 To create/add a data source view, follow these steps: